-2020 will usher in higher loan limits for the two very popular no money down mortgage programs, the VA and USDA home loans.
+2024 will usher in higher loan limits for most mortgage programs.
 Each year, the Federal Housing Finance Agency reviews the national median home values in October and compares those very same values with the previous year.
 These higher loan limits affect conforming loans with the VA loan following suit, matching the conforming amount.

 The VA loan program was introduced in 1944 as part of the original G.I.
 Bill, originally named the Servicemen’s Readjustment Act of 1944.
 As the name implies, the Bill provided benefits for education, housing and employment to help soldiers returning from the war more easily assimilate back into civilian life.
 Today, the VA home loan program is one of the more popular, enduring features of the original G.I.
 Bill.
 Here are some of the benefits contained in the VA program.

 The VA home loan program does not require a down payment.
 This is perhaps its most popular feature, as it gets eligible first-time buyers in homes sooner without having to wait to save up for a down payment.
 First time buyers have to save up their own funds or receive a financial gift from a relative or non-profit.
 The lack of a down payment means less cash to close.

 Borrowers are certainly able to come to the settlement with a down payment, but they’re not required to.
 When borrowers do have a down payment, such as 20 percent of the sales price, there are other options like Conventional loans that fare better compared to a VA loan due to the presence of the Funding Fee needed for all VA mortgage programs.